List of Scream (film series) characters: Christine Hamilton

 Christine Hamilton is Cotton Weary's girlfriend.
-In the opening of Scream 3, she is stalked by the current Ghostface, who uses a voice synthesizer to sound like Cotton, convincing her that Cotton is behind the mask.
+In the cold open, she is stalked by the current Ghostface, who uses a voice synthesizer to sound like Cotton, convincing her that Cotton is behind the mask.
 When the real Cotton arrives, she believes him to be Ghostface and attacks him, while the real Ghostface approaches her from behind and stabs her to death.

 Jennifer Jolie

 Critical reaction to Posey's performance as Jennifer Jolie was highly positive.
 The role earned her an MTV Movie Award nomination.